Applications are still being accepted!!

 - submit a Greenfield Community College application (online) or GCC dual enrollment application if you are in high school (download)

-- be selected via interview with STEM Starter Coordinator
+- be selected via interview with the STEM Starter Academy Coordinator

 - place into one of the STEM Starter Summer Academy classes via AccuPlacer testing